We have a lot of work ahead of us and welcome your involvement! Contact us at npenaclu@gmail.com to learn more.

 Election Education and Get-Out-The-Vote 2024

-With an eye on the November 2024 election, our work will focus on encouraging youth to pre-register to vote, getting out the vote for citizens 18 and older, educating about the importance of voting to protecting our civil liberties, and informing the public about several important civil rights-related initiatives that will appear on the ballot.
+With an eye on the November 2024 election, our work focused on encouraging youth to pre-register to vote, getting out the vote for citizens 18 and older, educating about the importance of voting to protecting our civil liberties, and informing the public about several important civil rights-related initiatives that appeared on the ballot.

 Youth Advisory Council (Ongoing)